-Father José Andrés Tamayo Cortez, 47, is a charismatic Catholic priest leading the struggle for environmental justice in Honduras.
+Father José Andrés Tamayo Cortez is a charismatic Catholic priest and a leader of the environmental justice movement in Honduras.
 He directs the Environmental Movement of Olancho (MAO), a coalition of subsistence farmers and community and religious leaders who are defending their lands against uncontrolled commercial logging.
-Together they continue to exert heavy pressure on the Honduran government to reform its national forest policy.
+Together they exerted heavy pressure on the Honduran government to reform its national forest policy.

 The Department of Olancho, Honduras's largest and most biologically diverse region, hosts a wide variety of forest eco-systems, including mountaintop cloud forests, rare old-growth pine forests and lowland tropical rainforests.
 Home to more than 500 unique types of birds and numerous endangered plant and animal species, these ecosystems are critical to preventing erosion, protecting the region's water sources and reducing flooding in the region.
 Unregulated logging has already taken more than half of Olancho's 12 million acres of forest.
 Erosion is widespread, water levels are dangerously low and natural springs have dried up completely.
 One community had to dig 120 wells before hitting water.

 According to local and international NGOs, powerful landowners, logging companies, drug traffickers and informal crime bosses control the lands.
 With almost no formal authority in the region, community members who have opposed logging have been threatened and murdered, and others have fled.
 Tamayo himself has been harassed and violently assaulted, and has had a bounty put on his life.